evennia/evennia/docs/source/Setup/Online-Setup.md

 Docker images may be a little confusing if you are completely new to them though.

-If not using docker, and assuming you know how to connect to your account over ssh/PuTTy, you should be able to follow the [Getting Started](Getting-Started) instructions normally.
+If not using docker, and assuming you know how to connect to your account over ssh/PuTTy, you should be able to follow the [Setup Quickstart](Setup-Quickstart) instructions normally.
 You only need Python and GIT pre-installed; these should both be available on any servers (if not you should be able to easily ask for them to be installed).
 On a VPS or Cloud service you can install them yourself as needed.